Skip to content

 Leatt Airflex Elbow Guard - Protection Score

-A comprehensive rating system assessing deflection, knee cup, shin, and side protections for superior safety standards.
+The Leatt rating system that defines deflection, knee cup, shin, and side protections for superior safety standards

 Price and Value